From House Churches to Cathedrals and Back Again: A Historical Overview

 The Origin of Church Buildings

-As time went on, new generations of Christians arose who were not as devoted to Jesus as the first apostles.
-They began leaving parts of the word of God behind and introducing man-made religious practices.
+As time went on, a new generation of Christians arose who were not as devoted to Jesus as the first apostles.
+They began leaving the word of God and introduced man-made religious practices into church.

-Throughout the 2nd century and 3rd centuries, Christians increasingly abandoned the word of God and followed human traditions.
+Throughout the 2nd century and 3rd centuries, this apostasy continued.
 By the 4th century, the Roman Emperor Constantine supposedly converted to Christianity.
-His “Christian reign” allowed pagan rituals began to dominate the church, and these traditions overshadowed the commands of Jesus, which were often ignored.
+He allowed pagan rituals to dominate the church.
+These practices began to overshadow the commands of the New Testament.

-As the church apostasized, they abandoned house churches.
-They began building religious buildings.
+As the church apostasized, they abandoned house churches, and they began building religious buildings which wete found nowhere in the New Testament.

 At first church buildings were relatively simple, with little adornment.

-Throughout the Middle Ages, the Roman Catholic Church built massive cathedrals.
-At the same time, they persecuted true Christians and destroyed Bibles.
+Throughout the Middle Ages, the Roman Catholic Church built bigger and bigger cathedrals, spending huge amounts of money.

 Martin Luther threw off the yoke of Roman Catholicism and founded the Lutheran church.
-After him came Calvin and the Presbyterians, the Church of England, and later John Wesley and the Methodists.
+After Luther, John Calvin formed the Presbyterian Church.
+The Church of England arose.
+Later, John Wesley and the Methodists continued the Reformation.

 Modern Church Buildings Become Simpler

 Later, other Protestant groups arose.
-Baptists, Evangelicals, Pentecostals, and Charismatics eliminated further human traditions from their Christian practice and accepted more of the word of God, continuing the Reformation that Luther started.
+Baptists, Evangelicals, Pentecostals, and Charismatics eliminated further human traditions from Christian practice and accepted more of the word of God.

 Recovering the House Church